Backward error analysis for variational discretisations of partial differential equations: Introduction

 where terms of order 4 in $\Delta t$ or $\Delta x$ have been truncated.
 This modified equation does preserve some features of the original equation (\ref{eq:NonLinearWavePDE}).
 It is variational and multisymplectic.
 It has variational symmetries (translations in $x$ and in $t$) that can be used to construct approximate conservation laws of (\ref{eq:5ptStencilOnNonWaveEQ}).
 However, it is of higher order than (\ref{eq:NonLinearWavePDE}).
 Its multisymplectic formulation needs more dependent variables, while its Lagrangian formulation is second rather than first order.
 In contrast to the ODE case, the higher derivatives cannot be eliminated.
 Thus, for PDEs a key advantage of backward error analysis for ODEs---that the modified equation lies in the same class as the original---is lost.
 Moreover, optimal truncation techniques have not yet been developed \cite[\S 5.3.2]{MarsdenWestVariationalIntegrators}.

 In this paper we study backward error analysis for methods such as (\ref{eq:5ptStencilOnNonWaveEQ}) through the lens of {\em symmetric solutions}.
+We restrict our attention to an analysis of the structure of the modified equation as a formal power series in the discretisation parameters without discussing convergence issues.
 Clearly, solutions of (\ref{eq:5ptStencilOnNonWaveEQ}) that are independent of $x$ or $t$ have a standard Hamiltonian modified ODE.
-Travelling wave solutions of the form $u(x,t)=\phi(\xi)$, $\xi := x-ct$ are invariant under the symmetry with generator $\partial_x - c\partial_t$.
+Travelling wave solutions of the form $u(x,t)=\phi(\xi)$, $\xi := x-ct$ are invariant under the symmetry with generator $\partial_t + c\partial_x$.
 They obey the discrete travelling wave equation

 It was shown in \cite{mcdonald2016,mcdonald2013travelling} that this essentially infinite-dimensional nonlinear functional equation has a second-order Hamiltonian modified equation.
 Its Hamiltonian and symplectic structure were computed for $\phi\in\mathbb{R}$ up to fourth order.
 This reduction in phase space dimension (from infinity to two) is a particularly dramatic example of backward error analysis, and motivates us to extend this example to a wide class of discrete methods and symmetries.